AtomicReact/AtomicReact/docs/HotReloadClass.md

 HotReload.addToWatch(path)
 ```
 * **Description:**
-Add some path to be watched
+Add a path to be watched
 * **Params:**

 Param | Description | Type
 ------------ | ------------- | -------------
 path | dir or file path will be watched  | `string`

 * Notes:
   * Checkout [Watching custom files and dirs](HotReloadClass?id=watching-custom-files-and-dirs) section for learn more about